lofservices/jsdeveloper1/README.md

 ## Local Javascript Developer Needed
 * Harden your skills with javascript.
-* Learn the tools of the trade (Git, NPM, Docker).
+* Learn the tools of the trade (Angular, Git, NPM, Docker).
 * Gain experience building real software in a small development team.
 * Work on the historic Woodstock square.
 * No professional experience required.
 Just a few projects that thoroughly demonstrate your skills.